Susanna M. Salter: Personal life

 Following her term as mayor, Salter and her family continued to live in Argonia, until 1893 when her husband acquired land on the Cherokee Strip in Alva, Oklahoma (then Oklahoma Territory).
 Ten years later, they moved to Augusta in Woods County, Oklahoma Territory, where her husband practiced law and established the Headlight newspaper.

 They eventually joined the town's settlers in moving to Carmen, Oklahoma.
 Following her husband's death in 1916, she moved to Norman, Oklahoma, accompanying her younger children during their studies at the University of Oklahoma.
 She lived in Norman for the remainder of her life and maintained an interest in religious and political matters, but never again sought elected office.

 Death

 Salter died on March 17, 1961, in Norman, Oklahoma, two weeks after her 101st birthday, and was buried in Argonia, alongside her husband.

 Honors

 In 1933, a commemorative bronze plaque was placed in Argonia's public square honoring Salter's service as the first woman mayor in the United States.

 The house she lived in during her tenure as mayor was added to the National Register of Historic Places in September 1971.

-She is subject of the children's book A Vote for Susanna: The First Woman Mayor (2021).
+She is the subject of the children's book A Vote for Susanna: The First Woman Mayor (2021).